LabRicecat/CatCaretaker/README.md

   SCRIPTS BEFORE;
   "embed carescript code right into this file"
   EMBED AFTER {
-    echoln("Hello, World!"
+    echoln("Hello, World!")
   }
 ```
 This rule is now able to turn a string like `name/proj@main` into
 `https://raw.githubusercontent.com/name/proj/main/`, which then gets downloaded by the catcaretaker.
-Script files attached with the `ATTACH` keyword bust be placed into the `attachment` config directory.
+Script files attached with the `ATTACH` keyword must be placed into the `attachment` config directory.

 ## carescript
 Carescript is the embedded scripting language the catcaretaker uses.
 It's made by me, lol, and can be found [here]().